-- General, Special Revenue, Debt Service and Capital Projects Funds. - Decreasing surpluses and/or increasing deficits may indicate that current revenues are not supporting current expenditures. - The inconclusive rating is more related to the benchmark than the City itself as the trend data is favorable.
-The City's trend rating is favorable due to increases in revenues or decreases in expenses since 2012.
-The sharp increase in 2014 is due to a reduction in debt service, a reduction in capital purchases and the disposition of the West Florida Public Library system.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Decreasing surpluses and/or increasing deficits may indicate that current revenues are not supporting current expenditures. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
+The City's trend rating's increase in 2014 is due to a reduction in debt service, a reduction in capital purchases and the disposition of the West Florida Public Library system.
+The decrease in 2017 is due to increased expenses for construction projects in the City's capital project funds.